 5. LAWFUL BASIS FOR USING YOUR PERSONAL DATA

 - Legitimate interest: Where processing is necessary for our legitimate interests (or those of a third party) provided that these do not conflict with your interests or fundamental rights.
-This may include, to improve our sites and services, understand how visitors and customers use our sites and services, undertake market research and inform our marketing, to run our business and maintain the security of our sites and services for you, us and other sites visitors and customers.

-6. DISCLOSING YOUR PERSONAL DATA
+6. WHO DO WE SHARE YOUR PERSONAL DATA WITH?

 - to establish, exercise or defend our legal rights (including providing information to others for the purpose of fraud prevention and reducing credit risk); and